telerik/blazor-docs/system-requirements.md

 ## Browser Support

-Use these browsers to access web applications with Telerik UI for Blazor.
+Use the following browsers to access web applications with Telerik UI for Blazor.
+The Telerik browser support policy is similar to the [Microsoft Blazor browser support policy](https://docs.microsoft.com/en-us/aspnet/core/blazor/supported-platforms).

 >caption Browsers supported by Telerik UI for Blazor